apryor6/apryor6.github.io/_posts/Flexible-CUDA/2017-2-11-Flexible-CUDA.md

 }
 ~~~

 `std::transform` applies the function-like object in the 4th argument to every element from the first to second arguments, and stores the results in the 3rd.
-Here I used a lambda function.
+Here I used a lambda function to express the squaring operation.

 A simple driver program verifies that what we have
 so far is okay: